Search

 Despite the common misconception, mental health nursing is not just about organising fun events in nursing homes as PICU Charge Nurse, Ben, explains.

-Not only are the potential roles for an RMN extremely wide and varied (there’s a bit more to it than organising bingo in a nursing home) the remit of the mental health nurse is not entirely rigid or pre-determined from one institution to another.
+Not only are the potential roles for a Mental Health Nurse extremely wide and varied (there’s a bit more to it than organising bingo in a nursing home) the remit of the mental health nurse is not entirely rigid or pre-determined from one institution to another.

 As such, mental health nursing is as determined by regional differences in service provision and demographics as the needs of the particular patient group.